 Candidates should talk about a real weakness they've been working on improving.
 For instance, they're not good at public speaking, but they've been taking a course to help them improve.
-This questions and the question above are two standard interview questions candidates should always be prepared for.

 Or maybe they feel that they're easily distracted when working online but have installed software that helps them stay on task.
 Answers like these show a desire for improvement, self-awareness, and discipline.

 Red flags: Again, everyone should expect it, so it's a bad sign if someone seems totally unprepared, or gives a stock answer like, "I'm a perfectionist."

 Also, of course, candidates brash enough to blurt out a truly bad personality trait should go in the red flagged pile.

 For more tips and examples, see How to Answer: What Are Your Strengths and Weaknesses?

 3. What grades did you get in college?